-Pillar 1: Leveraging existing world-leading expertise will enable the UK to be the best place internationally to trial and deliver advanced therapies initiatives has helped the UK get a head start on advanced therapies - making it an attractive market to develop these transformative innovations.
+Pillar 1: Leveraging existing world-leading expertise will enable the UK to be the best place internationally to trial and deliver advanced therapies

+The UK has long been a hotbed for world-class innovation and scientific research.
+The work of existing initiatives has helped the UK get a head start on advanced therapies - making it an attractive market to develop these transformative innovations.
 Unfortunately, countries like Spain and Australia have begun to outperform us on the number of new (total) clinical trials being initiated, as well as on the speed of new trial set-up.vii